athulyasimon/project_portfolio/_projects/camera_pic.md

 * CIF (352x288)
 * QCIF (176x144)

 These resolutions can be adjusted by setting new values in the Register Set (Table 5 in the [Datasheet](http://www.voti.nl/docs/OV7670.pdf)) The three registers that need to be updated to change the resolution are COM3, COM7, and COM14.
-Bit 3 in COM3 and COM14 enabling scaling, while COM7[5:3] are used to pick the specific size.
+Bit 3 in both COM3 and COM14 enable scaling, while bits 5-3 of COM7 are used to pick the specific size.
 Here is the communication protocol for changing the value in one register.

 ~~~
      i2c_master_start();